BenGOsborn/OsbornAI-Website/frontend/articles/deploy-a-model-to-heroku-for-free.md

 <br />

 As well as using Heroku, we're going to be using Flask to build the web app.
-Flask provides us with a simle and light framework that allows us to build web servers fast and easily.
+Flask provides us with a simple and light framework that allows us to build web servers fast and easily.

 <br />